juliawiggeshoff/astral-species-tree/README.md

 # Data requirements

-Multiple sequence alingment (MSA) files on the amino acid level.
+Multiple sequence alingment (MSA) files on the **amino acid level**.
 The files **need** to be in fasta format and have the suffix .fas or .fasta, otherwise it will not work.

+The workflow will be soon modified to work with difference sequence types and substitution models.

 Create a folder within `resources/` and add all of your MSA files to it.